sagemath/trac_to_gh/Issue 7764.md

 # Issue 7764: mhansen's 4.3.rc1 merge tree may have got ahead of wstein's

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7764

 Original creator: was